fransimo/fransimo_info/content/docs/presence/promo/_index.en.md

 energetic bodies, which can help the soul navigate the physical world more easily.

 Tameana can be used:
-- Salush Nahí: to elevate the vibration of people (align you with your higher purpose)
+- _Salush Nahí_: to elevate the vibration of people (align you with your higher purpose)
-- H’ama: situations (like getting clarity on a subject) or places (to clean a house energy).
+- _H’ama_: situations (like getting clarity on a subject) or places (to clean a house energy).

 **You can have one personal session for free**, the usual treatment take 3 weeks, one session per week. **This offer is limited in time and it's special for people living in Istanbul** that may not know this kind of work.